-For six months of the year, the cows are out on irrigated pasture, eating fresh grass and clover, for six months every year.
+The cows are out on irrigated pasture, eating fresh grass and clover, for six months every year.
 They have fresh grass, shade under trees, fresh air, and plenty of fresh water and exercise.
-These cows live a bucolic life like you would imagine a certified organic family dairy should be.
+These cows live a bucolic life like you would imagine a small family dairy should be.
 These are not “factory cows” (though we think there is a certain place for large dairies within the greater ecosystem).

-They are not on concrete, and do not sleep in little stalls, but rather live a rather natural life on the pack and on the snow, and on the bare ground, freely milling about with each other.
+They are not on concrete, and do not sleep in little stalls.
+Rather, they live a natural cow life on the pack and on the snow, freely milling about with each other.

-They do not eat TMR – total mixed ration, but rather eat whole stem hay and haylage (a fermented hay that is baled soon after cutting and is almost like feeding fresh grass in the winter).
+They do not eat TMR – total mixed ration.
+Instead, they eat whole stem hay and haylage (a fermented hay that is baled soon after cutting and is almost like feeding fresh grass in the winter).
 We don’t put additives in their grasses.
-They do get an OMRI approved certified organic mineral mix to keep them balanced and healthy.
+They get an OMRI approved certified organic mineral mix to keep them balanced and healthy.

-All of this – the best food, air, water, exercise, and rest, helps the girls keep up with their energy and other physical needs while producing high cream, high quality Guernsey Goodness.
+All of this – the best food, air, water, exercise, and rest – helps the girls keep up with their energy and physical needs while producing high cream, high quality Guernsey Goodness.

 We do not feed corn or soy.